anthoak13/HiRAEVT/README.md

 WARNING: it is temporarly not possible to compile and run the program from NSCL seaside.
 It will be soon possible after the ROOT version will be updated to 6.
 ### Output Data
 Output data is stored in a tree called EXXXXX, where XXXXX represents the experiment name (i.e. E15190).
-The folder where the tree is stored is configured in the config file (see section "Configure the Program").
+The folder where the tree is stored is configured in the config file by setting HiRAEVTMAPPER_ROOT_FILE_PATH in the configuration file (see section "Configure the Program").

+The structure of the output tree is constituted by an individual branch for each detector defined in the mapping file.
+In the presence of an "HiRA" detector, a sub-branch will be created for each telescope.
+## Notes for Developers
+--The mapping of HiRA strips does not occour in a "channel-by-channel" philosophy, but individual blocks of channels (namely DE, EF, EB), belonging to a single physical detector, are mapped to a unique specific motherboard(bank) and chipboard.
+For this reason, an algorithm used to produce (telescope, motherboard, chip, channel) -> (strip).
+Any future changes of the algorithm should be made to the method int HTHiRAMap::ParseMapLine(const char *).
 ## The HiRAEVTAnalyzer Program
 The program has to be designed.